 India's government has unveiled a draft law to ban commercial surrogacy, a move that would block homosexuals, single parents, live-in partners and foreign couples from hiring Indian women to have a baby.

-Sushma Swaraj, India's foreign minister, said on Wednesday the new law would prohibit prospective gay parents as homosexuality went against the country's values.
+Sushma Swaraj, India's Foreign Minister, said on Wednesday that the new law would prohibit gay prospective parents as homosexuality went against the country's values.

 While we need regulations to ensure that no women are forced into surrogacy, an outright ban isn't logical

 "We do not recognise live-in and homosexual relationships ... this is against our ethos," the Indian Express newspaper quoted Swaraj, a member of the Hindu nationalist Bharatiya Janata Party, as saying.

 In 2013, India's Supreme Court reversed a four-year-old high court decision to decriminalise homosexuality.
 According to Article 377 of the Indian penal code, homosexuality is a crime, which can attract punishment up to 10 years in prison.

 Swaraj also said that foreigners, including non-resident Indians (NRIs) and persons of Indian origin (PIOs) were barred from opting for surrogacy as "divorces are very common in foreign countries".

 Only infertile couples who have been married for at least five years could seek a surrogate, who must be a close relative.

 "There will be a complete ban on commercial surrogacy, Swaraj said.